sfu-fas/coursys/instructions/REPORTING_DATABASE.md

     SET SCHEMA dbcsown

+## Python DB2 Library

+You will need the [PyDB2 module](http://sourceforge.net/projects/pydb2/) installed.
+Fetch and unpack (and fix the stupidly-broken file permissions in the download).
+Edit `setup.py` so the line at the top reads:

+    DB2_ROOT = os.environ['HOME'] + "/sqllib"

+And install:

+    sudo apt-get install python-dev
+    python setup.py build
+    sudo python setup.py install

 ## CourSys setup

+If you're working in a VirtualEnv, you probably have to fake the DB2 libraries into place:

+    ln -s /usr/local/lib/python2.7/dist-packages/DB2.py ../lib/python2.7/site-packages/
+    ln -s /usr/local/lib/python2.7/dist-packages/_db2.so ../lib/python2.7/site-packages/

 In `courses/localsettings.py`, make sure the reporting database is turned on (obviously don't do this for demos or other places non-trusted users will be accessing things freely):